braincore/hai-cli/README.md

 - 🎨 Highlights syntax for code snippets.
 - 💾 Auto-saves last conversation for easy resumption.
 - ☁ Store and share data on the cloud for easy access by AIs.
+- 📧 Get emails from AI—send notifications or share data.
 - 🛠 Open source: Apache License 2.0
 - 💻 Supports Linux and macOS.
 Windows needs testing (help!).